Antiracism and Anti-Oppression Policy

 POLICy Defined

-A “policy” may include “written and unwritten laws, rules, procedures, processes, regulations, and guidelines that govern people.”
-Our definition of policy also includes implicit office culture based upon the actions or inactions of the owners, directors, and other staff who hold positions of power in the company.
+A “policy” includes both written and unwritten laws, rules, procedures, processes, regulations, and guidelines that shape how people are treated.
+At Mind Chicago, our definition of policy also includes implicit workplace culture, as expressed through the actions or inactions of owners, directors, and staff who hold positions of power.

 Mind Chicago acknowledges the following

-• In the mental healthcare field, there are significant differences for marginalized and oppressed groups (e.g., Individuals who are LGBTQIA2S, BIPOC, disabled)* with regard to pay equity among mental health practitioners, number of practitioners with advanced degrees, business ownership, and access to mental healthcare services.
-These disparities exist because of historical inequitable access to choices and opportunities that have significant intergenerational effects and perpetuate economic, social, and educational inequity on communities of color and other marginalized persons.
+Mind Chicago recognizes that the mental healthcare field reflects significant inequities for marginalized and oppressed groups, including but not limited to individuals who are LGBTQIA2S, BI&POC, and disabled*.
+These inequities appear in pay disparities, access to advanced training and degrees, business ownership, and access to mental healthcare services.
+Such disparities are the result of historical and ongoing inequitable access to opportunity, with intergenerational economic, social, and educational impacts on communities of color and other marginalized people.

 *We acknowledge that there are numerous marginalized and oppressed groups, some of which we may not presently be aware of.
 We seek to continue and further our learning to grow in our inclusivity.